J.D. Davis Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in MLB.
+- The Mets pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Mets' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Mets have a 4.14 team ERA that ranks 13th across all league pitching staffs.

-- Mets pitchers combine to give up 28 total home runs at a rate of 1.5 per game (fourth-most in the league).
+- The Mets surrender the fourth-most home runs in baseball (30 total, 1.5 per game).

-- Lucchesi makes his first start of the season for the Mets.
+- The Mets are sending Peterson (1-2) to make his fifth start of the season.
+He is 1-2 with a 6.10 ERA and 22 strikeouts through 20 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.